morganc20/seng-550-final-project/finalReport.md

 These factors collectively ensured a comprehensive evaluation of the machine learning algorithms and the refinement of the sentiment analysis pipeline.

 ### Experiment process
-Everyone does their model
+# Everyone does their model

 #### Random Forest Regression

 The experiment process for the Random Forest model entailed creating a binary target variable from the ratings field, processing the relevent feature columns (text and title), aggregating the data together, defining the classifier and pipeline, splitting the dataset for training/test/cross-validation, training the model, making predictions using the model and then finally evaluating the model's performance against specified metrics.

+#### Naive Bayes

+The experiment process for the Naive Bayes model involved tokenizing, vectorizing, and merging the text and title fields.
+The data was then split into training and testing sets.
+The model was trained on the training set and evaluated on the test set using accuracy, precision, recall, F1 score, and AUC metrics.

 ### Performance metrics - accuracy, precision, recall, F-score etc.
-Everyone explains their model
+# Everyone explains their model

 #### Random Forest Regression